WasteManager/Splunk-Install/README.md

 # Splunk-Rebuild
-Design considerations for NIPR Splunk Rebuild
+General design considerations for Building a Splunk Deployment